Back to Answers

 There’s no clear-cut treatment for mono.
 You can take steps to ease the symptoms by:

 Some people need treatment for other health problems caused by mono.
-But most people with the disease get better within a month.
+But most people with mono feel better in a couple weeks, although tiredness can last for longer, up to several months.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.